JoshuaWhittemore/JoshuaWhittemore.github.io/posts/2024-01-02-uno-why-am-i-drawing-so-many-cards.md

 However, the process of playing Uno naturally sorts the cards into runs of the same color or number.
 So it is very important that the cards are well shuffled between games.
 Were we shuffling the cards enough?
 I would guess that we were shuffling the deck about five times between games.

 Was that enough?
 Well, there is some interesting work published on card shuffling.
-In particular, [Bayer and Diaconis (1992)](https://statweb.stanford.edu/~cgates/PERSI/papers/bayer92.pdf) showed that about $\frac{3}{2}\log_{2}(n)$ shuffles are required to properly mix up n cards.
+In particular, [Bayer and Diaconis (1992)](https://statweb.stanford.edu/~cgates/PERSI/papers/bayer92.pdf) showed that about $\frac{3}{2}\log_{2}(n)$ shuffles are required to properly mix up n cards[^2].
 For an Uno deck of 112, cards, this is approximately 10.21 shuffles.
 So we were not shuffling enough!

 ### Conclusions